Quest for Cider - experiments building an apple press

 This whole assembly I put in a vise and started turning the screw.
 I had to add a bar clamp, because my vise was not big enough to push the piston in the center.
 The white plastic is to guide the juice away from the vise, towards a container (not shown).

 Although this did get a bit of juice to come out, for the quantity of crabapples, it wasn't very much.
 Crushing the crabapples three at a time in the vise directly yielded more juice per crabapple, but obviously is not that effective.

 I did however get enough crabapple juice out of this to realize that there was not much use for it.
 It tastes more sour than lemon (I don't mind sour) but also bitter.
 I couldn't think of anything that I might actually use this juice for, except for maybe etching the rust off metal or something like that.

-Hydraulic pressI realized that a vise might not be the ideal thing for crusing things.
-It didn't quite give me emough force for crabapples, and wasn't large enough to allow exerimenting with apples.
+Hydraulic pressI realized that a vise might not be the ideal thing for crushing things.
+It didn't quite give me enough force for crabapples, and wasn't large enough to allow experimenting with apples.

-My next move was to buy a six tone hydraulic jack from Canadian Tire, some angle irons and build a press out of steel.
+My next move was to buy a six tonne hydraulic jack from Canadian Tire, some angle irons and built a press out of steel.

 This got the crabapple juice flowing a little better, although the yield was still a